jamesshore/simplebuild/README.md

 Tasks SHOULD NOT write to `process.stderr` under any circumstances.

-#### Module Descriptors

-The module SHOULD have a `descriptors` object attached, as follows:

-    exports.descriptors = {
-        name: "modulename",
-        summary: "A short summary of the module's purpose.
-Markdown may be used.",
-        description: "A detailed description of the module's purpose.
-Markdown may be used."
-    };

-`name`: The name of the module.
-It MUST be the name used by npm.
-`summary`: A brief, human-readable summary of the module.
-It MUST be written in Github-flavored Markdown.
-`description`: More details about the module.
-It MUST be written in Github-flavored Markdown.

 #### Task Descriptors

 Each task function SHOULD also a `descriptors` object attached, as follows: